Benefits of Going Sober for a Month You Can’t Ignore

 Week 1 (Days 1–7)

-The first few days without alcohol can feel like hitting a reset button.
-You may notice:
+The first few days without alcohol can feel like a transition period.

 - Sleep starting to improve (though some experience restlessness at first).